Pine Mountain Settlement School

 EDUCATION 1936 Pine Mountain Industrial Courses

 [Anon.]
 “Education That Fits” This article, found in Berea Quarterly of 1908, covers education in the Southern Appalachian mountains and stresses that education must “fit actual conditions.”
-It contains examples of the extension work of the early college of Berea and of the developing settlement schools in southeastern Kentucky.
+It contains examples of the extension work aided by Education students from early Berea College days and from other Settlement school models in Southeastern Kentucky.